-PPS 7 - Sustair nable Development in Rural Areas 2004 Quality of life and the environment in rural areas need to be enhanced through the sustainable development of communities and their environn nent.
-Objectives, Targets & Indicators Requires that development within and outside existing villages should be permitted where it meets local economic and community needs, where it maintains or enhances the environment and does not conflict with other policies.
+PPS 7 - Sustainable Development in Rural Areas 2004

+Quality of life and the environment in rural areas need to be enhanced through the sustainable development of communities and their environment.

+Objectives, Targets & IndicatorsRequires that development within and outside existing villages should be permitted where it meets local economic and community needs, where it maintains or enhances the environment and does not conflict with other policies.
 Priority should be given to the conservation of the natural beauty of the landscape in AONBs and National Parks.
+When determining planning applications the presence of best and most versatile agricultural land should be taken into account alongside other sustainability considerations.

-Defra: Securing the Future: The Government's Sustainable Development Strategy 2005 This is a review This is a review of the original sustainable development strategy produced in 1999.
-Objectives, Targets & Indicators The new objectives included within the strategy are: Living within environmental limits; Ensuring a strong healthy and just society; Achieving a sustainable economy; Promoting good governance; and Using sound science responsibly.
+Defra: Securing the Future: The Government's Sustainable Development Strategy 2005

+This is a review of the original sustainable development strategy produced in 1999.

+The new objectives included within the strategy are: Objectives, Living within environmental limits; Targets & Ensuring a strong healthy and just society; Indicators Achieving a sustainable economy; Promoting good governance; and Using sound science responsibly.